Convergence from the Log-Gamma Polymer to the Directed Landscape: Geometric RSK correspondence: invariance of free energy

 In this section, we will consider the directed polymers with a deterministic environment and introduce some basic definitions and properties.
-We will perform the discrete geometric Pitman transform, which is equivalent to the geometric RSK correspondence, to the polymer weight.
-From the invariance of the polymer partition functions under the geometric RSK correspondence, we will deduce the equivalence of the polymer partition function and the free energy on the dual line ensemble.
+The main ingredient in our analysis is the invariance of discrete free energy under the discrete geometric Pitman transform, also known as the geometric RSK correspondence.